Plutonium: Trinity and Fat Man atomic bombs

-The first atomic bomb test, codenamed "Trinity" and detonated on July 16, 1945, near Alamogordo, New Mexico, used plutonium as its fissile material.
-The implosion design of "the gadget", as the Trinity device was code-named, used conventional explosive lenses to compress a sphere of plutonium into a supercritical mass, which was simultaneously showered with neutrons from the "Urchin", an initiator made of polonium and beryllium (neutron source: (α, n) reaction).
+The first atomic bomb test, codenamed "Trinity "and detonated on July 16, 1945, near Alamogordo, New Mexico, used plutonium as its fissile material.
+The implosion design of "Gadget", as the Trinity device was codenamed, used conventional explosive lenses to compress a sphere of plutonium into a supercritical mass, which was simultaneously showered with neutrons from "Urchin", an initiator made of polonium and beryllium (neutron source: (α, n) reaction).
 Together, these ensured a runaway chain reaction and explosion.
-The overall weapon weighed over 4 tonnes, although it used just 6.2 kg of plutonium in its core.
-About 20% of the plutonium used in the Trinity weapon underwent fission, resulting in an explosion with an energy equivalent to approximately 20,000 tons of TNT.
+The weapon weighed over 4 tonnes, though it had just 6 kg of plutonium.
+About 20% of the plutonium in the Trinity weapon, fissioned; releasing an energy equivalent to about 20,000 tons of TNT.

-An identical design was used in the "Fat Man" atomic bomb dropped on Nagasaki, Japan, on August 9, 1945, killing 35,000–40,000 people and destroying 68%–80% of war production at Nagasaki.
+An identical design was used in "Fat Man", dropped on Nagasaki, Japan, on August 9, 1945, killing 35,000–40,000 people and destroying 68%–80% of war production at Nagasaki.
 Only after the announcement of the first atomic bombs was the existence and name of plutonium made known to the public by the Manhattan Project's Smyth Report.